 I drilled small pilot holes in the drawer face for the drawer pull hardware.
 Then I shimmed the drawer front in place and drilled pilot holes in the auxiliary table, using the pilot holes I had pre-drilled in the drawer face as drill guides.
 I then removed the face and used a forstner bit of the same diameter as my drawer pull screw heads to drill clearance holes for the screw heads into the auxiliary table, using the pilot holes as a guide for placement.
 The screw heads for the drawer pulls acted as indexing pins for the drawer face when I went to glue it up.
 I added red locktite to the hardware screws before gluing on the drawer face because they are permanently entombed at this point.

-I added a section of T-track in the auxiliary table, which allows me to secure the work support base in any position on the auxiliary table front-to-back.
+A section of T-track is added to the auxiliary table, which allows the work support to be secured in any position on the auxiliary table front-to-back.
 The groove in the work support base also allows left-to-right adjustment on the table, which is handy if you need to rotate the PantoRouter 90 degrees on the table to support a long workpiece in the other direction.
-Of course, I made the box joints for the work support on the PantoRouter, which was so easy and came out perfect after a single test cut to dial in the fit.
-I’ve done lots of box joints on the table saw with my shop-made jig, and it works really well.
-But I don’t think I’ll be using it again soon.
-The PantoRouter is really really good at this.
+The box joints for the work support were made on the PantoRouter, which was very quick and easy.

 The table can be locked fully open with a T-track stop block.